- Shipped to 2M+ users in product

 The AI sub-branding was fragmented and off-brand, a real risk just as a major AI push was about to launch.
 Two months to redesign it before the campaigns went live, and one shot to define our position in a fast-heating AI landscape.

-Right now I'm developing, shipping, and A/B testing these interaction designs in production.
-I'm not just starting to build the computational layer of the Wrike brand, but also establishing new post-AI workflows with web PMs and devs.
+I'm developing, shipping, and A/B testing these interaction designs in production.
+Beyond building the computational layer of the Wrike brand, I'm establishing new post-AI workflows with web PMs and developers.

 The idea was simple: reorder and multiply what the brand already owned, instead of bolting on new elements.
 That let us highlight AI now without adding anything that would date once AI is standard, with nothing to rip out later.